Park Ridge Garden Club

 Meetings start at 7:00pm.
 There is a club meeting after which there's time for socializing until the program starts as noted below.
 Programs generally last 1 hour.
 Meetings typically adjourn at 9:00pm.

-You are welcome to bring your own beverage.
+You are welcome to bring your own beverage to the meetings.

 Click any topic below to jump to that section.